cloudfoundry/docs-dev-guide/services/adding-a-service.html.md

 **Note**: For more information about creating a user-provided service instance, refer to [User-Provided Service Instances](./user-provided.html).

+### <a id='connections'></a> Choosing the right plan  ###

+Like all PaaSes, Cloud Foundry updates its VMs periodically.
+When updating DEAs, Cloud Foundry spins up a new DEA with a new copy of your app, then spins down the old app instance and the old DEA.
+Your app remains available, but during the "rolling update," the number of app instances increases.

+You need to consider this when choosing a service plan because every service plan specifies a maximum number of connections.
+Choose a plan which offers enough connections to cover the increase in application instances during DEA updates.
+To run a small number of app instances (including workers), look for a plan that offers twice that many connections.
+For large numbers of instances, the ratio of service connections to app instances can be closer to one-to-one.

 ## <a id='bind'></a>Binding a Service Instance to your Application ##